spences10/blog.scottspence.me/src/pages/2018/2018-12-31-your-own-api-with-gatsby/index.md

 had a half baked CV I made with React a while ago and decided that I wanted to make it with Gatsby

-When Gatsby builds it pulls the data from where you and then creates it statically
+When Gatsby builds it pulls the data from where you specify and then uses that data to create your static site.

 I made an example here that gets JSON data from an external source and creates the pages from that